-The neutrino population in CCSNe is described by the distribution function $f(x,p)$ in phase space, in which $x$ and $p$ are the spacetime coordinate and momentum of neutrinos.
+The neutrino population in CCSNe is described by the distribution function $f(x,p)$ in phase space, in which $x$ and $p$ are the spacetime coordinates and momentum of neutrinos.
 It is governed by the Boltzmann equation.
-The high dimension and stiff source term of this equation poses a numerical challenge under the current computational resources.
-To the numerical cost, most researchers are opting the truncated moment method nowadays.
+The high dimensionality and stiff source terms of this equation pose numerical challenges with current computational resources.
+Because of its high numerical cost, most researchers are opting for the truncated moment method nowadays.

 Since the formulation of the moment method is described in \citet{Thorne1981RelativisticRT, shibata2011truncated} in detail, we give only its outline in the following.
 We first define the unprojected second moment of the distribution function as\footnote{We follow the definition in \citet{2018ApJ...854..136N,2019ApJ...872..181H,2020ApJ...902..150H}, which is slightly different from that in \citet{shibata2011truncated}.}